Graffiti can make people feel unsafe and attract more graffiti and other forms of anti-social behaviour.

 If you can’t remove graffiti yourself, we may be able to arrange for our volunteer community partners to help.
 This only applies where the graffiti can be reached and removed from public land.

-Our current community partners include Dapto Rotary, Corrective Services, and Essential Personnel.
+Our current community partners include Dapto Rotary, Corrective Services, and The Flagstaff Group.

 Please call us on (02) 4227 71111 for assistance.